Quick-Start

 - stubs

-You can extend this solution file with other targets, each for the different technology with different template.
+You can extend this solution file with additional targets, each for a different technology with a different template.
 The module.yaml

-is technology independent and may be used for any template.
+file is technology-independent and can be used with any template.

-Use your favorite text editor to create the helloworld.module.yaml
+Use your preferred text editor to create the helloworld.module.yaml

 schema: apigear.module/1.0